rekola/nanoclj/README.md

 ## A Tiny Clojure Interpreter

-This is small Clojure language implementation written in C language.
+This is a small Clojure language implementation written in C language.
+It is based on TinyScheme which was based on MiniScheme.
-It is based on TinyScheme R7, which is based on TinyScheme, which is based on MiniScheme. nanoclj does not attempt to be a real Clojure but a real Lisp with Clojure syntax.
-I.e. lists are actual Lisp lists built from cons cells.
-It is not yet complete nor fast.
-It is somewhat similar to Janet, but has Unicode out of the box.
-Similar to Planck but doesn't use Javascript or ClojureScript.

-## Possible applications

-- as a tiny engine for running plugins and other extensions in your C/C++ program (suppose you want to change some part of logic of your program without recompiling it every time).
-- as a sandbox to learn the language (as it supports most common features except those which will make implementation not "nano")
-- as utility script-running tool, even to create CGI-scripts for web-server

 ## 2D Graphics